Damar Management Apprenticeships

 Management Training Delivery Model

-Our management programmes are divided into distinct training blocks, designed to engage and inspire delegates.
+Our management apprenticeships are divided into distinct training blocks, designed to engage and inspire delegates.
 Each block has a clear objective and outcome, relevant content, demonstration and practice opportunity.
 Regular feedback is provided throughout the course.

 We use a blended delivery model, which is flexible and can be delivered entirely in the workplace.
 Apprentices benefit from workshops and meetings with their coach and other subject specialists, as well as an extensive range of online resources in OneFile and our Damar OpenLearning platform, such as videos, quizzes, reading materials and group discussion forums.

 People of all ages and educational backgrounds can become apprentices, but there are some restrictions, the most important of which are:

 - The employer and the training provider must ascertain that the apprenticeship will allow the individual to gain substantive new skills.
 The training therefore needs to be materially different from any prior qualification or previous apprenticeship;

 - The apprentice must be employed, usually for 30+ hours a week, and work more than 50% of their time in England;